Menu

 Lab Director

-Dr. Dwain Allan is a Lecturer in Psychology at the University of Canterbury who studies the new psychology of achievement and success—how we can change, direct, and harness the power of the mind to unlock greater potential and achieve success in this brave new world of accelerated flux.
-In addition to his research on achievement, Dr. Allan is an expert on, and teaches courses in human factors psychology.
+Dr. Dwain Allan is a Lecturer in Psychology at the University of Canterbury and a leading researcher in success psychology.
+His work focuses on how we can change, direct, and harness the power of the mind to unlock greater potential and achieve success in this brave new world of accelerated flux.
+Dr. Allan is also a sought-after expert for high-achievement-oriented CEOs, founders, executives, athletes, coaches, and thought leaders.

 Andy Vonasch